Social Impact

 As a certified Woman-Owned Business, we ensure opportunities are available for all who strive to grow.
 In the state of Pennsylvania, owner Sandy Solmon has been named one of the 50 Best Women in Business, citing contributions to the state’s economy and communities.

-and Greater Reading Chamber Alliance programs, Berks County Workforce Development Board, Berks Latino Workforce Development Corporation, Women2Women and De Mujer A Mujer, build upon our strategic alliances to foster personal growth and career advancement for all.
+Founder, Sandy Solmon, has been recognized by PA Senator Judith Schwank and the City of Reading for her commitment to diverse employment and community service.
+Through partnerships with Centro Hispano, Greater Reading Chamber Alliance programs, Berks County Workforce Development Board, Berks Latino Workforce Development Corporation, Women2Women and De Mujer A Mujer, we continue to foster personal growth and career advancement for all.

 Through deep relationships with these partners, collective achievements propagate significant and positive change.